-The Company analogized to IAS 20, Accounting for Government Grants and Disclosure of Government Assistance, to account for government grants.
+The Company analogized to International Accounting Standards (IAS) 20, Accounting for Government Grants and Disclosure of Government Assistance, to account for government grants.
 The Company recognizes the grant proceeds in income when any and all conditions are met.
-The Company recognizes the grant in the statement of operations on a net basis as an offset against the related eligible expenses.
-Should the conditions not be met by the balance sheet date, proceeds will be recorded as deferred income and subsequently recorded on a gross basis in the statement of operations.
+The Company recognizes the grant in the statements of operations on a net basis as an offset against the related eligible expenses.
+Should the conditions not be met by the balance sheet date, proceeds will be recorded as deferred income and subsequently recorded on a gross basis in the statements of operations.